 Q: What do therapists charge?

-The Australian Psychological Society (APS) recommended fee for a Psychologist is $241 for between 46 to 60 minutes.
-Australian Association of Social Workers (AASW) recommended fee for a Mental Health Social Worker is $240 for 60 minutes.
+The Australian Psychological Society (APS) recommended fee for a Psychologist is $280 for between 46 to 60 minutes (2022-2023).
+Australian Association of Social Workers (AASW) recommended fee for a Mental Health Social Worker is $240 for 50 to 60 minutes.
 The Psychotherapy & Counselling Federation of Australia does not set a recommended fee.
 The cost of seeing a therapist can vary greatly so it's best to ask your therapist about their fees directly.

 Q: What are your fees?

-My fees are $150 for Individuals.
-Please call me to discuss fees for couples.
+My fees are $190 for Individuals & Couples for 55 to 60 minutes.
 My fees are very competitive when compared to other professionals and are reflective of my qualifications and experience.
 My fees cover all of my business costs + salary + ongoing professional development + clinical training + the considerable time I dedicate to pre and post sessions i.e., preparing for sessions and writing client notes.